timfayz/SEM/docs/conventions.md

 ```

-###CSS Complex Values
+### CSS Complex Values

-**For complex CSS values there is no strict rules**

-As a rule we abbreviate complex values as one general and demonstrative word.
+*For complex CSS values there is no strict rules*.
+We just abbreviate complex values as one general and descriptive word.
 For example:
 ```
 | property-name:          | value;                              | class name
   box-shadow:               0 1px 4px rgba(0, 0, 0, 0.3),
                             0 0 40px rgba(0, 0, 0, 0.1) inset;    .bxsh-effectname
 ```

-##Variable Naming Conventions
+## Variable Naming Conventions

 **Variables should be namespaced**